BACK

 To understand the Massachusetts real estate market, it’s important to keep up with trends.
 Let’s look at some key ones in Massachusetts:

-Note: These statistics are based on Redfin’s monthly housing data from April 2024.
+Note: These statistics are based on Redfin’s monthly housing data from October 2025 and Zillow's data from October 2025.

 Median Home Price

-Number of Homes Sold in April 2024
+Number of Homes Sold in October 2025

-3,182 homes were sold in Massachusetts in April of 2024.
-This is a 2.1% increase from April last year, according to the Redfin data set.
+5,689 homes were sold in Massachusetts in October of 2025.
+This is a 1.9% increase from October last year, according to the Redfin data set.
 This metric gives us a good picture of the current sales volume in Massachusetts.

-However, keep in mind that this number might be inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
+However, keep in mind that this number might be not be as inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)